-- 1. Develop a strong understanding of what we are looking for as detailed in Section 1. - 2.
+- Develop a strong understanding of what we are looking for as detailed in Section 1. - 2.
 In structuring your Proposal consider how it will be assessed.
 Section 3 describes our assessment and decision-making approach.

-If anything is unclear or you have a question, email or call one of our Points of Contact for an explanation.
+If anything is unclear or you have a question, email our Point of Contact for an explanation.
 Please do so before the Deadline for Questions.